chanduittamsetty/youtube-clone/README.md

 ## Features & Pages

-Login and Sign up using MongoDb atlas.
+Login and Sign up .
 Homepage - view all products & categories.
 Search page - See your search results.